greifentor/archimedes-legacy/legacy-core/src/main/java/archimedes/codegenerators/service/README.md

 Allow to choose the method of reference processing:

-* **ID**: No object references will be generated in the DBO's.
+* **ID**: No object references will be generated in the model classes.
 They will be represented as fields of the column type.
-These method keep the foreign keys away from the DBO logic.
+These method keep the foreign keys away from the model logic.
-* **OBJECT**: References are represented by object references with the necessary JPA annotations.
+* **OBJECT**: References are represented by object references.
 This will also take an effect to the generated converters.

 ### Table